 Considering the cost of becoming a seaman nowadays, is it still sound to pursue this course?
 Remember that you have to be away from your family and many seafarers end up broke during their vacation despite their huge income.

-To all those who persevere in the challenges this industry puts up, may you find success in your endeavor and,
+To all those who persevere in the challenges this profession puts up, may you find success in your endeavor and,